Skip to main content

 Application navigation

-If you are authorized to access the administration module, navigate to the application setup:
+If you can access the administration module, open the application setup:

 Configuring calendars for the planning board

-In this view, navigate to the "Planning" tab.
-There are three fields we are interested in:
+In this view, open the "Planning" tab.
+Three fields matter here:

-The first two options are related to the visualization of the calendars in the planning board.
-The third option refers to the inclusion of calendars to determine the duration of appointments.
-For the sake of this guide, enable both flags and select a spunky color from the color picker.
+The first two control how calendars are visualized in the planning board.
+The third decides whether calendars factor into appointment durations.
+For this guide, enable both flags and pick a bold color from the color picker.

 Working with the planning board